KhioneusNevula/OccultEntitiesMod/README.md

 This mod is intended to be a complete dynamic RPG addition to minecraft.
-It can be ignored in a minecraft world if necessary (literally just avoid going near any village-like settlements that aren't regular villages) but is probably very useful and fun (i may be biased)
+It can be ignored in a minecraft world if necessary (literally just avoid going near any village-like settlements that aren't regular villages; don't talk to the people, don't be seen by them, don't even carry a sword when near them or they will TALK).
 It includes:
 * Sim-like entities (they are agender/non-binary and I will not give them genders, so do not request genders, please) known as citizens appearing as players.
 They have personalities, hobbies, jobs, relationships, and genes which they can pass on.
 * Empires, collections of village-like areas all centered around a single village-like structure which has inter-village interaction and a central government with leaders.
 It also will (usually?) have a deity that is central to it.